 Greenhouse Gases and the Greenhouse Effect

 Like all combustion engines, planes burn fossil fuels, of which the main product is carbon dioxide (CO2) gas.
 CO2 is a Greenhouse Gas (GHG), meaning that it absorbs and holds heat.
 While there is more than one greenhouse gas in the earth’s atmosphere, carbon dioxide is, by far, the largest amount.

 Being a greenhouse gas isn’t in itself a bad thing.
-Without the greenhouse effect, earth’s average temperature would be about -18 degrees Celsius – very cold.
-Our planet’s temperature is much warmer because the greenhouse gases in earth’s atmosphere trap incoming heat from the sun.
+Without the greenhouse effect, the earth’s average temperature would be about -18 degrees Celsius – very cold.
+Our planet’s temperature is much warmer because the greenhouse gases in the earth’s atmosphere trap incoming heat from the sun.
 Current forms of life on earth evolved under the greenhouse effect.
-But, there’s such a thing as too much of a good thing, and the earth’s biodiversity is having a tough time coping with global warming and climate change.
+But, there’s such a thing as too much of a good thing.
+The earth’s biodiversity is having a tough time coping with global warming and climate change.

-Every human on earth uses carbon energy and resources of different kinds to live: for our food, clothing, housing, and travel.
-We each have our own unique carbon footprint, and we can measure our individual and collective energy use using different apps on our smartphones.
+Every human on earth uses carbon energy and resources of different kinds to live.
+We use it for our food, clothing, housing, and travel.
+Everyone has their own unique carbon footprint.
+We can measure our individual and collective energy use using different apps on our smartphones.

 Like most people, my carbon emissions from the airline flights make up the largest single component of my annual, total, greenhouse gas emissions.
 Why?
 Because I live in an energy-efficient, renovated Toronto home, eat mostly vegetarian to reduce the carbon footprint of my diet, and I take either public transit or rideshare to work.
 My university is dedicated to finding energy savings from an institutional perspective.

 What can we do to limit our carbon emissions from travel?